levinegurgel/mylog/README.md

-# mylog
-personal log register for linux user
+#20190617140000 #MyLog Simple record of personal events in chronological order using timestamp as id and # for tags